cybergu0ck/notes/engineering/software-engineering/version-control/git/01-fundamentals.md

 **_SHA-1 is a 40 character hex string generated for a specific commit, it acts as a unique identifier used to track and reference a specific snapshot of code changes in a Git repository._**

-- Git ID, SHA-1, Hash, Object ID and checksum all refer the same concept.
+- Git ID, SHA-1, Hash, Object ID and checksum all refer the same thing.
 - SHA-1 is the result of mathematical operation of Secure Hash Algorithm-1 based on the modifications in a file.
 - Statistically no two unique files have same SHA-1 value.
 - SHA-1 is designed to Avalanche, meaning a small change in file content results in drastic change in SHA-1.